yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 | | | | |

 >**Note:**
->-  SQL Server Enterprise licensing is required for AlwaysOn Availability Groups
+>-  SQL Server Enterprise licensing is required for Always On Availability Groups
 >-  Each SQL Server Enterprise license includes one additional license for a DR server.
 Hence of the 4 SQL VMs, only 2 need the SQL license.
 This is a substantial saving.
 >-  Data between Availability Zones in the same region will be billed from Feb 1, 2021